Lalande 21185: History

-The celestial coordinates of Lalande 21185 were first published in 1801 by French astronomer Jérôme Lalande of the Paris Observatory in the star catalog Histoire céleste française.
-The catalog sequence numbers for majority of the observed stars, including this one, were introduced in its 1847 edition by Francis Baily.
+French astronomer Jérôme Lalande published the celestial coordinates of Lalande 21185 in the popular star catalog Histoire céleste française during year 1801.
+The catalog sequence numbers for majority of the observed stars, including Lalande 21185, were introduced in its 1847 edition by Francis Baily.
 Today this star is one of just a few that are still commonly referred to by their Lalande catalog number.

 In May 1857, Friedrich Wilhelm Argelander discovered the high proper motion of the star.
 It was sometimes called "Argelander's second star".
 (The "first Argelander's star" is Groombridge 1830, whose high proper motion was discovered by Argelander earlier—in 1842).
 A large proper motion was recognised as an indicator for stars which lay close to the Sun, leading Argelander to request that its parallax be measured.

-As per this request, Friedrich August Theodor Winnecke made the first measurement of the star's parallax of 0.511 arc seconds in 1857–58 and thus first identifying Lalande 21185 as the second-closest-known star to the Sun, after the Alpha Centauri system.
+As per this request, Friedrich August Theodor Winnecke made the first measurement of the star's parallax of 0.511 arc seconds between 1857–58 and thus first identifying Lalande 21185 as the second-closest-known star to the Sun, after the Alpha Centauri system.
 Since that time better measurements have placed the star farther away, but it remained the second-closest-known star system until the astrophotographic discovery of two dim red dwarfs, Wolf 359 and Barnard's Star, in the early 20th century.